-This policy was prepared by the Foundation for Young Australians (we, us or our) and is applicable to YLab (a social enterprise operated by FYA).
-The policy applies to all websites and social media profiles run by us.
-It explains how we collect and disclose your information.
-It also outlines your rights, choices, and how you may complain or contact us.
+This policy was prepared by the Foundation for Young Australians (trading as YLab).
+It explains how we collect, hold, use and disclose information.
+It also explains how you may access and correct your personal information and complain or contact us.

 Collection of personal information.